UKCloud/documentation/articles/vmware/vmw-how-vls-install-usage-meter-4.md

 The VMware Licence Service (VLS) enables you to switch to a flexible, VMware Cloud Provider Programme (VCPP) consumption-based licensing model.

-As the VLS licensing model is consumption-based, you must send reports to UKCloud each month to detail your usage of VMware products.
-To generate these monthly reports, you need to install the vCloud Usage Meter (Usage Meter).
+As the VLS licensing model is consumption-based, you must submit reports to VMware to detail your usage of VMware products.
+To generate these reports, you need to install the vCloud Usage Meter (Usage Meter).

 This article provides all the information you need to install the Usage Meter in your UKCloud environment.
-For more information about the Usage Meter, see the VMware documentation [here](https://docs.vmware.com/en/vCloud-Usage-Meter/3.6/com.vmware.vcum.usersguide.doc/GUID-AE1277B2-6B5A-4CAE-832A-DF89C1BD71DC.html).
+For more information about the Usage Meter, see the VMware documentation [here](https://docs.vmware.com/en/vCloud-Usage-Meter/4.5/Getting-Started-vCloud-Usage-Meter/GUID-AE1277B2-6B5A-4CAE-832A-DF89C1BD71DC.html).

 ## Prerequisites

 To install and perform initial configuration of the Usage Meter, you need the following:

-- Usage Meter OVA and hot patch 5, available [here](https://cas.cor00005.ukcloud.com/Docs/UKCloud_VLS/UsageMeter.zip?AWSAccessKeyId=438-1048-5-aefff7-1&Expires=1662507263&Signature=FENoZByW4nCooyjpUjd12%2B8DWdo%3D)
+- Usage Meter software, available [here](https://cas.cor00005.ukcloud.com/Docs/UKCloud_VLS/UsageMeter4x.zip?AWSAccessKeyId=438-1048-5-aefff7-1&Expires=1674593692&Signature=lQPfSuNylwxGS8bd9E%2BIG8L4BcA%3D)

 - A Static IP address, DNS server IP address and DNS domain name

-- A vCenter network that has access to vCenter, the ESXi Host Management interface and other products to be metered
+- A vCenter network that has access to vCenter management IP and other products to be metered

-- A Network Protocol Profile created in vCenter (see steps [below](#creating-a-network-protocol-profile)), attached to the network where the Usage Meter will reside

-- Access to an SMTP server (if the VM won't have access to an SMTP server, let us know as soon as possible by raising a support ticket in [My Calls](https://portal.skyscapecloud.com/support/ivanti) and we'll provide the necessary information to work around this issue)
+- Internet access via port 443 to the URL **ums.cloud.vmware.com** for the usage meter IP

+- If using vCenter version 6.5, please see note regarding a potential deployment issue and workaround [here](https://kb.vmware.com/s/article/85154)

-- Two passwords created and recorded for the Usage Meter's `root` and `usgmtr` accounts
+- Three passwords created and recorded for the usage meter's `root`, `usagemeter` and `umauditor` accounts

-- SCP or WinSCP access to the Usage Meter IP to transfer the patch file

-### Creating a Network Protocol Profile

-If you don't already have a Network Protocol Profile attached to the network where the Usage Meter will reside, you must create one before you start the installation.

-To create the Network Profile within vCenter:

-1. Log on to the vCenter where you want to host the Usage Meter.

-2. Navigate to the data center object in the vSphere hierarchy where you want to host the Usage Meter, then select the **Configure** tab.

-3. Select **Network Protocol Profiles**, then click **Add**.

-4. In the *Add Network Protocol Profile* dialog box, enter the following information:

-    - *Name and Network* page: Enter a **Name** for the profile and, in the *Assign Networks* section, select the network on which the Usage Meter will be deployed.

-    - *Configure IPv4* page: Enter the network **Subnet**, **Gateway** IP and **DNS server addresses**.

-    - *Set other network configurations* page: Enter the **DNS domain** and use the DNS domain for the **DNS search path**.

-    - *Ready to complete* page: Review the information you entered.

-5. When you're done, click **Finish**.

-## Installing the Usage Meter

-To use VLS, you must install the Usage Meter to collect usage information and generate the reports that you need to send to UKCloud.

-> [!NOTE]
-> The following steps use the Flex vCenter client, however they should be the same for the HTML5 client.

 ### Deploying and setting up the Usage Meter appliance

 To deploy and set up the Usage Meter:

-1. Download the Usage Meter OVA file from the link provided in the [Prerequisites](#prerequisites) section.
+1. Download and unzip the Usage Meter OVA file from the link provided in the [Prerequisites](#prerequisites) section.

 2. In vCenter, navigate to the folder where you want to deploy the Usage Meter.